mzkrasner/upvote-forum/README.md

 npm run generate
 ```

-3. Create a .env file and enter the three required environment variables outlined in .env.example
+3. Create a .env file and enter the required environment variables outlined in .env.example.
+Feel free to copy them over as-is since the ones in .env.example are just dummy ones

 4. Run the application (make sure you are using node version 16):